slowernews/wisdom-tldr/chapters/chapter_3_action.md

 > *"I’m not upset that you lied to me.
 I’m upset that from now on I can’t believe on you."
 -- Friedrich Nietzsche*

-> *"It’s the nature of truth that once you see it, you can’t unsee it."
+> *"It’s the nature of truth that once you see it, you can’t unsee it." (...)
 "If it hurts to hear, look for the truth in it.
 If it comforts to hear it, look for the lie in it."
--- Naval Ravikant (Paraphrased)*
+-- Naval Ravikant*

 > *"Honesty is a very expensive gift, don’t expect it from cheap people."
 -- Warren Buffett*